Decadron Ocumeter Side Effects

 Corticosteroid containing preparations have also been reported to cause acute anterior uveitis, keratitis, conjunctivitis, corneal ulcers, mydriasis, conjunctival hyperemia, loss of accommodation, and ptosis.

-Postmarketing reports concerning dexamethasone intravitreal implant include complication of device insertion (implant misplacement), device dislocation with or without corneal edema, endophthalmitis, and hypotony of the eye (associated with vitreous leakage due to injection).
+Postmarketing reports concerning dexamethasone intravitreal implant: Complication of device insertion (implant misplacement), device dislocation with or without corneal edema, endophthalmitis, hypotony of the eye (associated with vitreous leakage due to injection), and retinal detachment

 More about Decadron Ocumeter (dexamethasone ophthalmic)